The Anti-Earworm Agenda

 … which would give rise to a synthetic kind of sound that is reminiscent of the Tron: Legacy soundtrack or the Stranger Things OST.

 This discovery inspired me to go looking for music enthusiasts in India who have diverged from conventional music genres to entrench themselves in the works of lesser-known bands or offshoots of popular genres.
 To my surprise, I found a close-knit community of like-minded melophiles, who inadvertently ended up recommending each other’s names to me.
 What ensued were stimulating and enlightening conversations leading to a much-needed broadening of my musical horizon.
-What drove these individuals to actively seek out music that was so far removed from what their peers were listening to, I wondered.
+I wondered about the driving force that compelled these individuals to actively seek out music that was so far removed from what their peers were listening to.
 “I suppose it’s the idea that we are not even close to done with making great music.
 You often see people sharing memes that say good music died with Pink Floyd, but you may then come across an amazing album made by a relatively unknown French band; it makes you realise that art never really ends.
 There is also the feeling of camaraderie — that you’re part of a scene that doesn’t have big labels or millions of fans behind it which means that you, as a fan, are close to the musicians themselves and support them directly“, says Srijan D, a 27-year-old freelance writer from Mumbai who is an avid explorer of blackgaze.
 Music is meant to provide a gateway to fans who subscribe to the same ideologies and socio-cultural movements that the genres they listen to sprung from.
 “Not always”, clarifies Shaunak, a 24-year-old musician from Hyderabad.
 “For example, ideologically, lo-fi indie is more identifiable with carelessness and being blasé — slacking off, if you will.
 I love the genre, but I don’t identify with the attitude.
 I don’t think millennials could identify with it because we are the generation of anxiety and panic.
 We can’t afford to be slacking off.
 We are living in the Neoliberal nightmare instead of the Neoliberal utopia that was promised to us around that time.”

 Excerpts from our conversations….